Price Interpretability of Prediction Markets: A Convergence Analysis: Properties of MU functions and Examples

 which means $-\b{S}(\b{r})$ is a feasible solution of (\ref{eq:MSRtoGUM}).

-On the other hand, suppose there exists a $\tilde{\y}\in\mR^I$ such that: $\b{r}^T\tilde{\y}<-\b{r}^T\b{S}(\b{r})$, which means
+On the other hand, suppose there exists a $\tilde{\y}\in\mR^I$ such that: $\b{r}^{\top}\tilde{\y}<-\b{r}^{\top}\b{S}(\b{r})$, which means

-that is to say any $\tilde{\y}$ with objective function value lower than $-\b{r}^T\b{S}(\b{r})$ is not a feasible solution of (\ref{eq:MSRtoGUM}) therefore we must have $-\b{S}(\b{r})\in\underset{U(\y)\ge 0}{\arg\min}~\b{r}^T\y$. \endproof
+that is to say any $\tilde{\y}$ with objective function value lower than $-\b{r}^{\top}\b{S}(\b{r})$ is not a feasible solution of (\ref{eq:MSRtoGUM}) therefore we must have $-\b{S}(\b{r})\in\underset{U(\y)\ge 0}{\arg\min}~\b{r}^{\top}\y$.

-Cost function-based mechanism is a prediction market making method proposed by \cite{chen2012utility}.
+Cost function-based mechanism is a prediction market making method proposed by \cite{chen2007utility}.
 It is now one of the most widely-used market making mechanism in prediction market literature due to its implementation simplicity.
-A cost function $C:\mR^I\to\mR$ should satisfy the following properties: \begin{itemize} \item $C(\cdot)$ is continuous and defined on whole $\mR^I$; \item Convexity: $C(\alpha\q_1+(1-\alpha)\q_2)\le \alpha C(\q_1)+(1-\alpha)C(\q_2)$; \item Monotonicity: for any $\q,\hat{\q}$, if $\q \ge \hat{\q}$, it has $C(\b{q})\ge C(\hat{\q})$ and the inequality is held strictly if $\q > \hat{\q}$; \item Translation invariance: $C(\q+t\e)=C(\q)+t,~\forall t\in\mR$. \end{itemize} Then given current outstanding securities $\q$, a new order $\Delta\q$ is charged with $C(\q+\Delta\q)-C(\q)$.
+A cost function $C:\mR^I\to\mR$ should satisfy the following properties: \begin{itemize} \item $C(\cdot)$ is continuous and defined on whole $\mR^I$; \item Convexity: $C(\alpha\q_1+(1-\alpha)\q_2)\le \alpha C(\q_1)+(1-\alpha)C(\q_2)$; \item Monotonicity: for any $\q,\hat{\q}$, if $\q \ge \hat{\q}$, it has $C(\b{q})\ge C(\hat{\q})$ and the inequality is held strictly if $\q > \hat{\q}$; \item Translation invariance: $C(\q + t \cdot \e)=C(\q)+t,~\forall t\in\mR$. \end{itemize} Then given current outstanding securities $\q$, a new order $\Delta\q$ is charged with $C(\q+\Delta\q)-C(\q)$.

-One can see that a $\rho(\y)\triangleq C(-\y)$ defines a risk measure, therefore $V(\y)\triangleq-C(-\y)$ is always a multivariate utility function.
-The following proposition formally establishes their equivalence. \begin{prop} For any given $\q\in\mR^I$ any multivariate-utility $U$, let
+One can see that a $\rho(\y)\triangleq C(-\y)$ defines a risk measure, therefore $V(\y)\triangleq -C(-\y)$ is always a multivariate utility function.
+The following proposition formally establishes their equivalence. \begin{proposition} For any given $\q\in\mR^I$ any multivariate-utility $U(\cdot)$, let